Tata Steel Chess Tournament 2025

 The Tata Steel Chess Tournament 2025 was the 87th edition of the annual chess tournament held in Wijk aan Zee.
 It was held from 17 January to 2 February 2025.
 The field of 14 players in the Masters section included the defending champion Wei Yi, as well as 2024 Challengers winner Leon Luke Mendonca.
 The Challengers section included 11-year-old Argentine prodigy Faustino Oro.

-In the Masters section, R Praggnanandhaa defeated Gukesh D, the World Champion, in tiebreaks to win the tournament.
+In the Masters section, R Praggnanandhaa defeated Gukesh Dommaraju, the World Champion, in tiebreaks to win the tournament.
 The Challengers section was won by Thai Dai Van Nguyen.